 For example: in, on, to, above, within, between, under, etc. A little list of preposition words in English are given below:

-- He has been lived in the place for three years.
+- He has been living in the place for three years.

 - The mobile phone is on the bed.

-- No one access to the internet for a while.
+- No one had access to the internet for a while.